Skip to content

 • Create a systematic follow-up process, sending review requests via email or SMS after positive interactions

-Consider implementing a review management system that alerts you immediately when new reviews appear, allowing for prompt responses that demonstrate your commitment to customer service.
+Consider a review management system that alerts you the moment new reviews appear.
+This lets you respond fast and show your commitment to customer service.

 Leveraging User-Generated Content for Authentic Engagement

 User-generated content (UGC) is social proof gold.
-When customers share photos of their experiences at your restaurant, progress shots from your gym, or styling posts featuring your retail products, they're providing authentic endorsements that resonate powerfully with their networks.
+Customers share photos of their meals at your restaurant, progress shots from your gym, or styling posts with your retail products.
+These are authentic endorsements.
+They resonate powerfully with their networks.

 Practical implementation: